MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-25.md

 ## Alternative reports

-There are several other ways to analyze your general ledger (G/L) transactions.
+There are several other ways to analyze your general ledger (G/L) data.
 To learn more, go to:

 - [Analyze finance data from the Chart of Accounts page](../finance-general-ledger.md)
 - [Ad hoc analysis on finance data](../ad-hoc-analysis-finance.md)